agcdtmr/wwcode-python-2024/README.md

 - [x] Help someone on Slack.
 Give feedback, share resources, be a rubber ducky.
 ![day1help](https://github.com/agcdtmr/wwcode-python-2024/blob/main/day1-help-p.png)
 - [x] Take care of yourself: pause, stretch, hydrate.
 More on [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health).

+## Weekly goals
+- [ ] Connect and follow a WWCode volunteer or member on LinkedIn.
+Endorse their skills or if you worked on a project together write recommendations!
+- [ ] (Optional) Reach out to one woman in tech.
+Use Hopin or Slack channel to say hi to new network.
+- [x] Send appreciation message to a WWCode volunteer or member.
+See the photo above.